DharneeshN/shoppy/README.md

 The easiest way to deploy your Next.js app is to use the [Vercel Platform](https://vercel.com/new?utm_medium=default-template&filter=next.js&utm_source=create-next-app&utm_campaign=create-next-app-readme) from the creators of Next.js.

 Check out our [Next.js deployment documentation](https://nextjs.org/docs/app/building-your-application/deploying) for more details.

+Animations
+Fade-In Effects: Implemented using Framer Motion for smooth entry animations on page load.

+shadcn/ui Components: Used for pre-styled UI elements, ensuring consistency and accessibility.

+API Integration
+FakeStoreAPI: Used for fetching product data, simulating a real e-commerce backend.